-- Firstly, you will need to sign on with the event organiser just before the race starts on the day of the event, this needs to be done about 20 mins before the start.
+- Firstly, you will need to pay your event fee and sign on with the event organiser just before the race starts on the day of the event, this needs to be done about 20 mins before the start.

 When you sign on you will be given a race number.
 This needs to be pinned to the bottom of your top, around the waistline.
 This needs to be visible by the timekeepers when you come past the finish and are down on the bottom of the handle bars.
 Think of it as a number plate, if it can be seen by those travelling behind you, then it is in the right place.
 This is the best place to